Ronald Bladen: Early life

 Charles Ronald Wells Bladen was born on July 13, 1918, to Muriel Beatrice Tylecote and Kenneth Bladen, both British immigrants living in Vancouver, Canada.
 In 1922 the family moved to the Washington state before returning to Canada to live in Victoria, British Columbia in 1932.
 The artist displayed his love of art at a young age.
 At ten years old Bladen began drawing intensively, making copies of works by Titian, Picasso and Matisse.
 In 1937 the artist enrolled in the Vancouver School of Art where he studied until 1939.

 San Francisco

 In 1939 the artist moved to San Francisco, where he enrolled in the California School of Fine Arts.
 In 1941, when drafted and subsequently declared unfit for service, the artist was obliged to work as a ship's welder at the navy dockyards.
-Using the skills he learned in this capacity the artist supported him for years as a toolmaker.
+Using the skills he learned in this capacity the artist supported himself for years as a toolmaker.

 In 1946 Bladen traveled to Tijuana, Mexico, New Orleans and New York on a grant from the San Francisco Art Association.
 In 1948 he was married to the actress Barbara Gross.
 They separated in 1955.
 During this time he also befriended the writers Jack Kerouac, Henry Miller and Allen Ginsberg.